Rates, Payments & Fees

 Option 2 - on a combination of the land value of the property and a fixed amount per property (known as a base rate plus ad valorem rate)

 Option 3 - entirely on the land value, but subject to a minimum amount for land values under a certain threshold (known as ad valorem with minimum rate).

-How much each owner pays depends on the rating category for their property and the unimproved value of their land.
+How much each owner pays depends on the rating category for their property and the value of their land.

 Council is required to categorise each parcel of land for rating purposes according to their dominant use: Residential, Farmland, Business or Mining.
 Penrith Council also has 2 Business sub-categories for the Penrith CBD area and the St Marys Town Centre and 2 Residential Sub-categories for our Rural areas.
 The rates in order of lowest to highest by category/sub-category are Farmland, Residential – Rural Area, Residential – Rural 2 to 40 Hectares with dwelling, Residential - General, Business, Business - Penrith CBD, and Business – St Marys Town Centre.

 If you believe your rating category is incorrect, you can ask us to review your category at any time.
 If you disagree with Council’s determination after the review, you may appeal to the Land and Environment Court under Section 526(1) of the NSW Local Government Act 1993 within 30 days of the declaration.